suterma/garmin-sports/README.md

 The following objects exist //TODO
 * FitFile, a complete FIT file
-  * FitHeader, the header of a FIT file
+  * FitFileHeader, the header of a FIT file
-  * FitData, the data content of a FIT file
+  * FitFileDataRecords, the data content of a FIT file
-    * FitDataRecord, a single item of FIT data
+    * FitRecord, a single item of FIT data
-      * FitDataRecordHeader
+      * FitRecordHeader
+      * FitRecordContent, which is either
-      * FitDataRecordContent
+        * FitDefinitionMessage
-      * FitMessage
+        * FitDataMessage
-  * FitCrc, the CRC of a FIT file
+  * FitFileCrc, the CRC of a FIT file